kgateway-dev/community/CONTRIBUTOR_LADDER.md

 You must already be a Maintainer of kgateway to become a CODEOWNER.

-1. Review/author at least 10 PRs in the repository under the specific CODEOWNERS group
+1. Review at least 5 PRs and author 5 PRs in the repository under the specific CODEOWNERS group
 2. Get nominated by an existing CODEOWNER of that group and update the org.yaml and get a +1 from another CODEOWNER

 Additional specific CODEOWNER requirements can be decided by the CODEOWNER group and the community as needed.